eclipse-ankaios/ankaios/ank/doc/swdesign/README.md

 Status: approved

-When the agent name is not specified in a workload specification And the user does not provide the agent name via the optional argument `--agent`, And the user calls the Ankaios CLI `apply` command, the Ankaios CLI shall create a list of filter masks from all `workloads` in the `desiredState` of all given files.
+When the agent name is not specified in a workload specification and the user does not provide the agent name via the optional argument `--agent` and the user calls the Ankaios CLI `apply` command, the Ankaios CLI shall create a list of filter masks from all `workloads` in the `desiredState` of all given files.

 Needs: